danmanstx/pfe/README.md

 ## Features

-* Creates a local copy of all database functions from a specified database.
+* Creates a local temporary copy of all database functions from a specified database.
 * Save a Function to the database with output.
 * Ability to Run a [pgTAP](http://pgtap.org) test, or all open test files.
 * Pgplsql highlighting, and pgTAP output panel highlighting.